American Languages

 • Isleño - spoken in five or six small towns near New Orleans until Hurricane Katrina.
 Many Isleños ("Islanders") now live more or less all over the south with friends and relatives.
 Katrina's destruction wasn't just physical, it was cultural as well.
 The Isleños were originally from the Canary Islands and are known for their décimas, ten line songs about everyday life.

 • New Mexican Spanish - When the United States took over the southwest after the Mexican-American War, it was largely uninhabited by Europeans except for some families in a few valleys in northern New Mexico and southern Colorado.
 They've been able to keep up the language over the generations; however, like all of the languages listed on this page, it is in decline.
-This language is different than what is spoken by recent immigrants from Mexico.
+This language is different from what is spoken by many recent immigrants from Mexico.
 There is a nice wiki.

 • Gullah is the language of many African Americans to this day who live on the coast of Georgia and South Carolina.
 There's a wiki for Gullah.